Table of Contents:

 When you’re fully awake, the right proportion of theta waves has a few benefits:

 Connects yourself with your intuition and subconscious mind

 Like Delta waves, excessive Theta waves during the waking hours could indicate issues with brain performance.
 These range from head injuries to neurological deficits and an inability to focus and maintain attention.
 In 2013 the FDA approved the use of EEG technology to diagnose ADHD.
 The ratio of Theta waves to Beta waves indicates how much RESTING brainwave activity we have (Theta) versus how much ACTIVE brainwave activity we have (beta).
 This is represented as Theta/Beta Ratio.

-Alpha waves are usually found in the brain’s occipital lobe when patients are typically awake with their eyes closed.
+Alpha waves are usually found in the brain’s occipital lobe (backside of the brain) when patients are awake with their eyes closed.
 Opening our eyes would reduce the intensity of alpha brainwaves.
-These Alpha waves are not present when we are asleep.
+Unlike Delta and Theta waves, these Alpha waves are not present when we are asleep.

-During the day, after a mental activity, the period of time right after the task is completed where you are relaxing, or “coming down” is a state of Alpha.
-Another example might be walking through a garden in a contemplative state.
+During the day, after a mental activity, the period of time right after the task is completed and you are relaxing is a state of Alpha.
+Another example would be walking through a garden in a contemplative state.

 Alpha brainwaves also relate to visualization and daydreaming.
 They increase as we reach a relaxed state of mind, and creative individuals have a higher ratio of alpha brainwaves.
 However, we can all increase alpha brainwaves by using visualization techniques, practicing meditation, and using deep-breathing exercises.